Spur: Equestrian use

 The spur is a refined tool, designed to allow the rider to transmit very subtle signals to the horse that are nearly invisible to any other observer.
 No matter the discipline, it is important that a rider has a correct position before using spurs, with a deep seat, legs lengthened to the extent allowed by the stirrups, heels down, with knees and thighs rolled in so that the rider has a solid base of support.
 A swinging or unstable leg may inadvertently jab the horse with the spur as the rider sits, thus irritating, harming, and frightening the horse, and chronic misuse may deaden it to the leg aids.
-Improper use may also provoke dangerous or undesirable behaviors such as bucking or running away.
+Improper use may also provoke dangerous or undesirable behaviors such as bucking or bolting.

 Spurs are rarely used in sports such as horse racing, where the rider's leg is not significantly in contact with the horse.

 Most spurs are activated by the rider flexing the heel slightly up and in.
-A roweled spur permits an additional type of action; a rider can roll the spur lightly against the side of the horse rather than being limited to simply pressing inward.
+A roweled spur permits an additional type of action: a rider can roll the spur lightly against the side of the horse rather than being limited simply to pressing inward.